ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/22_Plumbing/220500 Common Work Results for Plumbing.md

    1. Auxiliary contacts, one normally open and one normally closed minimum.

 “Run” pilot light.
-1. IDENTIFICATION**
-   1. Equipment Labels:
+1. IDENTIFICATION*   1.
+Equipment Labels:
       1. Metal Labels for Equipment:
             1. Material and Thickness:
       1. Brass, 0.032-inch minimum thickness, and having predrilled or stamped holes for attachment hardware.